-Particulate matter is a term used for particles of solids and liquids that are suspended in air.
-Scientists and health officials are especially interested in particulate matter with a diameter less than 2.5 micrometers because these particles reduce air quality and can be harmful to human health.
+The term particulate matter (PM) refers to particles of solids and liquids, also known as aerosols, that are suspended in the air.
+Scientists and health officials are especially interested in PM with diameters less than 2.5 micrometers (PM2.5) near Earth's surface because particles of this size can be especially effective at reducing air quality and be harmful to human health.

-The objective of Air Quality Citizen Science is to add value to AOD measurements obtained by NASA's Aqua and Terra satellites.
-Citizen scientists are helping to create a network of high quality, "low-cost" sensors in Los Angeles, California; Raleigh, North Carolina; and Delhi, India.
+The objective of the Air Quality Citizen Science project is to add value to AOD measurements obtained by NASA's suite of orbiting satellites.
+Citizen scientists are helping to create a network of high quality, low-cost sensors (manufactured by PurpleAir) in three regions with varying levels of air quality: Los Angeles, California; Raleigh, North Carolina; and Delhi, India.
 The citizen scientists deploy and maintain the sensors and transmit the data that is collected to a central database.
-The data will help NASA validate and interpret the current state of satellite-derived AOD estimates.
+This data will help NASA validate and interpret the current state of satellite-derived AOD estimates.

-The citizen scientists also have the opportunity to use the data to understand local air quality.
-Participants attend workshops where they learn to analyze the data and gain an understanding of how the data they collect is helping NASA improve the value of satellite datasets.
+In addition to helping NASA missions, citizen scientists also have the opportunity to use the data to understand their own local air quality.
+Participants attend workshops where they learn to analyze the data and see how those data are helping NASA.
 With the participation of local citizen scientists, such sensor networks can provide a cost-effective and sustainable method of data collection, while enhancing NASA's mission to develop the next generation of scientists.

-Visit the Air Quality Citizen Science site for more information.
+Visit the Air Quality Citizen Science site for updates and more information.

 Read more about NASA's Citizen Science for Earth Systems Program (CSESP).